rkaldung/otrs4-docker/README.md

      docker run -d -p 80 -p 22 --name otrsitsm402 hanneshal/otrs4-docker:latest-itsm
      docker ps (to get the ports)

-     **Note: On first run the ITSM gets installed.
+ **Note: On first run the ITSM is being installed.
 This could take up to 2 minutes.
  After the installation the SSH and Webserver daemons are started.
 Please be patient.**

 Have fun.